Governor-general: Commonwealth realms

 A governor-general is usually a person with a distinguished record of public service, often a retired politician, judge or military commander; however, some countries have also appointed prominent academics, members of the clergy, philanthropists, or figures from the news media to the office.

 Traditionally, the governor-general's official attire was a unique uniform, but this practice has been abandoned except on occasions when it is appropriate to be worn (and in some countries abandoned altogether).
 In South Africa, the governor-general of the Union of South Africa nominated by the Afrikaner Nationalist government chose not to wear uniform on any occasion.
 Most governors-general continue to wear appropriate medals on their clothing when required.

 The governor-general's official residence is usually called Government House.
 The governor-general of the Irish Free State resided in the then Viceregal Lodge in Phoenix Park, Dublin, but the government of Éamon de Valera sought to downgrade the office and the last governor-general, Domhnall Ua Buachalla, did not reside there.
 The office was abolished there in 1936.

 In most Commonwealth realms, the flag of the governor-general has been the standard pattern of a blue field with the royal crest (a lion standing on a crown) above a scroll with the name of the jurisdiction.
 In Canada, however, this was replaced with a crowned lion clasping a maple leaf.
 In the Solomon Islands, the scroll was replaced with a two-headed frigate bird motif, while in Fiji, the former governor general's flag featured a whale's tooth.
 In New Zealand, the flag was replaced in 2008 with the shield of the coat of arms of New Zealand surmounted by a crown on a blue field.

-Governors-general are accorded the style of Their Excellency.
-This style is also extended to their spouses.
+Governors-general are accorded the style of His/Her Excellency.
+This style is also extended to their spouses, whether male or female.